-Supplementary figure 5.
-Proteome-wide analysis of intrinsic disorder among CDK substrates and dynamic phosphoproteins (a) Venn diagram of observed in vitro (red) and in vivo (blue) yeast CDK targets.
-In vivo targets showing CDK minimal consensus motif phosphorylations are highlighted in yellow. (b) Violin and box plots showing the distribution of disordered residues per protein for CDK targets vs the rest of the phosphoproteome for human and yeast.
-Intrinsic disorder information of 13 different predictors was obtained from MobiDB, except for SPOT (calculated). (c) Fraction of the human, Xenopus and yeast proteomes predicted as disordered by the 12 methods compiled in MobiDB. (d) Differential amino acid composition (see methods) in disordered regions for Xenopus, human and yeast determined with three IDR predictors.
+Supplementary figure 6.
+Proteome-wide analysis of intrinsic disorder among CDK substrates and dynamic phosphoproteins (A) Differential amino acid composition (see methods) in disordered regions for Xenopus, human and yeast determined with three IDR predictors.
 Amino acids were coloured in a rainbow fashion based on their relative abundance in each proteome.
-Disruptions of the rainbow pattern show specific compositional signatures for IDRs. (e) Diagrams of IUPred scores over the length of human and Xenopus proteins identified as primary components of MLOs.
+Disruptions of the rainbow pattern show specific compositional signatures for IDRs.
+(B) Venn diagram of observed in vitro (red) and in vivo (blue) yeast CDK targets.
+In vivo targets showing CDK minimal consensus motif phosphorylations are highlighted in yellow.
+(C) Violin and box plots showing the distribution of disordered residues per protein for CDK targets vs the rest of the phosphoproteome for human and yeast.
+Intrinsic disorder information of 13 different predictors was obtained from MobiDB, except for SPOT (calculated).
+(D) Fraction of the human, Xenopus and yeast proteomes predicted as disordered by the 12 methods compiled in MobiDB.
+(E) Scheme of the stratified 2 by 2 contingency tables analysis.
+Each CDK target or Dynamic phosphoprotein conforms a strata were the counts of Ser and Thr phosphorylated (by CDK or dynamic phosphorylation in Xenopus) in disordered and structured regions is stored in a 2 by 2 table.
+(F) Tables with the results of the Cochran–Mantel–Haenszel statistics for the CDK targets of human and yeast, and the dynamic phosphoproteins in Xenopus, using three disorder predictors.(G) Diagrams of IUPred scores over the length of human CDK targets identified as primary components of MLOs, and their Xenopus homologues.
+When Xenopus homologues do not present dynamic phosphorylation, a dynamic phosphoproteins representative of the corresponding MLO is shown.
 Regions with scores >0.5 (red) are considered to be disordered, and <0.5 (grey) structured.
-Blue vertical lines indicate Ser and Thr residues; yellow circles, phosphorylated sites; green circles, CDK1 subfamily phosphorylations and phosphorylations showing a dynamic behavior throughout the cell cycle, for human and Xenopus respectively.
+Blue vertical lines indicate Ser and Thr residues; yellow circles, known Ser/Thr-Pro phosphosites for human and detected phosphosites for Xenopus; green circles, confirmed CDK1 subfamily phosphorylations and phosphorylations showing a dynamic behavior throughout the cell cycle, for human and Xenopus respectively.